liana-p/narrat-bitsy/README.md

 The plugin adds the `show_bitsy` and `hide_bitsy` narrat script functions to interface with bitsy.

-There is an example `index.html` in the demo which contains a placeholder narrat game using the plugin.
+There is an example `index.html` in the [demo/public folder](https://github.com/liana-pigeot/narrat-bitsy/tree/main/demo) which contains a placeholder narrat game using the plugin.
 This file uses the standard bitsy setup but also adds a **custom bitsy hack** which adds a new instruction to bitsy: `narrat`.

 Syntax: `(narrat "narratLabel")`

 The custom bitsy `narrat` tag allows bitsy dialogue to trigger a narrat label.
-For example (as seen in this demo):
+For example (as seen in the [demo](https://github.com/liana-pigeot/narrat-bitsy/tree/main/demo)):

 ```
 DLG 0